 Over the course of two trips that last until 1884 Stanley buys all the ivory he can.
-He founds a number of settlements, including Léopoldville (now Kinshasa), and constructs a wagon trail from the lower river upstream past 200 km of rapids to Stanley Pool (now Pool Malebo), where the river again becomes navigable.
+He founds a number of settlements, including Léopoldville (now Kinshasa), and constructs a wagon trail around a unnavigable 200 km stretch of the Congo River.
 He signs over 450 treaties on behalf of Léopold with chiefs who knowingly or otherwise agree to give up sovereignty over their land in exchange for bolts of cloth and trinkets.
 Léopold asks that the treaties be as "brief as possible and in a couple of articles must grant us everything."

 1882 - The CEHC is reorganised as the Association Internationale du Congo (AIC - International Association of the Congo), a single-shareholder development company wholly owned by Léopold, who now begins to push for the territory covered by Stanley's treaties to be recognised by the international community as a sovereign state.

-1884 - In November 14 European nations (Austria-Hungary, Belgium, Denmark, France, Germany, Great Britain, Holland, Italy, Norway, Portugal, Russia, Spain, Sweden and Turkey) and the US meet at the Conference of Berlin, called to carve up central Africa among them.
+1884 - In November the United States and 14 European nations (Austria-Hungary, Belgium, Denmark, France, Germany, Great Britain, Holland, Italy, Norway, Portugal, Russia, Spain, Sweden and Turkey) meet at the Conference of Berlin.
+They have gathered to negotiate the carve up of central Africa.

 1885 - The Conference of Berlin concludes in February.
 France is given 670,000 square kilometres on the north bank of the Congo (modern Congo-Brazzaville and the Central African Republic) and Portugal 910,000 square kilometres to the south (modern Angola).